 Your pregnant Swordtail needs to rest after giving birth.
 A resting time of 24-48 hours is necessary.
 Then, you can shift the female Swordtail in your community tank.

 Moreover, cannibalism is well seen in livebearers such as Swordtail fish.
 The mother will readily eat up her babies without any remorse.
-Thus, isolating fries and mother Swordtail is important!
+Thus, isolating fry and mother Swordtail is important!

-You should keep a separate tank for your fries.
-After birth, separate the fries in your fry tank and keep the mother Swordtail in the same tank.
+You should keep a separate tank for your fry.
+After birth, separate the fry in your fry tank and keep the mother Swordtail in the same tank.